 “The first step after we read the resumé is a pre-screen: a short phone call to get an idea about your experience, interest in the position, availability, and how you would fit the position.

 “During the interview, answer the questions honestly.
 Be ready to talk about a work conflict and emphasize how you resolved it.
 The interviewer is looking for your judgment, decision-making and teamwork skills.
-If you are asked to tell about yourself, keep it professional.
+If you are asked to talk about yourself, keep it professional.
 If you are asked why you are interested in the position, the interviewer is trying to gauge your enthusiasm and how well you understand the job description.
-After the interview, follow up with a thank you note.
+After the interview, follow up with a thank-you note.